-Terry Steers-Gonzalez is the Deputy Chief of Mission at the U.S. Embassy in Georgetown (Guyana).
+Mark W. Cullinane assumed the position as Deputy Chief of Mission at the U.S. Embassy in Georgetown, Guyana, on July 11, 2019.

 Until recently he served as Deputy Director of the Office of Canadian Affairs at the U.S. Department of State.
 Before that he was the Economic Counselor at the U.S. Embassy in Lima, Peru, and Counselor for Environment, Science, Heath, and Technology at the U.S. Embassy in Buenos Aires, Argentina.